boxiangliu/covseq/README.md

 <div style="text-align:center"><img src="website/figure/1x/logo.png"/></div>

-## Clone the repository
+## 1. Clone the repository
 git clone https://github.com/boxiangliu/covseq.git

 CoV-Seq is written and tested in `python 3.7`, and should in theory work with any `python 3` versions.
 CoV-Seq is not compatible with `python 2`.

-Note: CoV-Seq has been tested on Linux and OSX, but not on Window.
+CoV-Seq has been tested on Ubuntu 18.04.4, macOS Catalina, and Windows 10.

+NOTE: if you are using Windows, please refer to `README_win_os.md` for more instructions before proceeding.

-## Preliminaries
+## 2. Preliminaries

+### 2.1 Shell dependencies
-You will need to install `bcftools` and `htslib` by following instructions [here](http://www.htslib.org/download/).
-Also make sure `Java` is available on your system.
+For Linux and Mac users, you will need to install `bcftools` and `htslib` by following instructions [here](http://www.htslib.org/download/).

+For Windows users, please refer to `README_win_os.md` for more instructions about dependencies.

+### 2.2 Python modules
 You will also need to install the following Python packages:
 ```
 click